vishaltorgal/typescript-interview-questions/README.md

 15. [Example](#15-example)

 ## 1. **Advantages of using TypeScript over JavaScript?**

-- Static type checking
+- ***Static type checking*** : Ensures variables and functions use the correct data types at compile time.

-- Better tooling (e.g., autocompletion, refactoring)
+- ***Better tooling (e.g., autocompletion, refactoring)*** : Provides powerful IDE support with smart suggestions and safe code transformations.

-- Improved code readability and maintainability
+- ***Improved code readability and maintainability*** : Makes code easier to understand and manage by clearly defining data structures and intent.

-- Early error detection
+- ***Early error detection*** : Catches bugs during development before the code runs in production.

-- Supports modern JavaScript features and transpiles to older versions
+- ***Safer refactoring*** : Rename a variable or change a function signature and TypeScript tells you everywhere it breaks.
+No guessing, no fear.

 ## 2. **Difference between any, unknown, and never types?**